Summary of the context and overall objectives of the project

 WP4: TUB built a photoreactor with defined geometry for standardised photocatalyst testing.
 This is facilitating the comparison of the results between the groups of TUB and USC and this is leading to a better cooperation and feedback on the catalyst preparation.
 USC can measure the activity of the synthesized Copper-5 clusters with standardised conditions (due to the same photoreactor setup provided by TUB) before sending the Copper-5 clusters to TUB for detailed kinetic studies.
 The first qualitative trials of the Cu5@TiO2 photocatalysts (prepared using the method developed in WP2) using a solar simulator, gave a hydrogen evolution ≈ 5-8 times larger than the TiO2 alone.
 We will continue the optimisation of the photocatalyst, and the best one will be sent in approx. 1 month to TUB for the quantitative analysis of the efficiencies.

 WP5: Six different microorganisms were selected with the best set of characteristics for the envisaged task of converting H2 and CO2 into fuels (Deliverable 5.1).
-These organisms are currently being analysed with respect to their physiology and genetic accessibility.
-In addition, the thermodynamic potential for the formation of different fuels was investigated and a metabolic model is being constructed for predicting targets for engineering.
+These organisms have been analysed with respect to their physiology and genetic accessibility.
+In addition, the thermodynamic potential for the formation of different fuels was investigated and a metabolic model was constructed for predicting targets for engineering.
+Currently a smaller selection of three organisms is being targeted for the development of genome editing tools to expand the product spectrum of these organisms.
+Protocols for conjugation were optimized.
+A CRISPR-cas tool and a tool for controlled expression of the nuclease was developed.
+A first knockout was obtained, confirming that the engineering tool can be used successfully (Deliverable 5.3).

 WP6: An initial design of the reactor was prepared to improve the mass transfer of gases (hydrogen and carbon dioxide) and the patentability of the new design was explored.
 Three different reactor configurations were designed and the reactors were built.
 The first design is currently being operated and the other two are being set up for testing.
 Interactions were held with the WP5 leader, Wageningen University with regards to the selection of the bacterial strains.
 A major effort was undertaken during this period on the feasibility study of the Bac-To-Fuel concept with MI_DICE and the Tech2Market report.